mojaloop/documentation/discussions/performance.md

 •       What changed: 150 to 300 TPS

-        o   How we process the messages
+1. How we process the messages

-        o   Position handler (run in mixed mode, random
+2. Position handler (run in mixed mode, random

 •       Latency Measurement

-        o   5 sec for DB to process, X sec for Kafka to process
+1. 5 sec for DB to process, X sec for Kafka to process

-        o   How to measure this?
+2. How to measure this?

 •       Targets

-        o   High enough the system has to function well
+1. High enough the system has to function well

-        o   Crank the system up to add scale (x DFSPs addition)
+2. Crank the system up to add scale (x DFSPs addition)

-        o   Suspicious cases for investigations
+3. Suspicious cases for investigations

-        o   Observing contentions around the DB
+4. Observing contentions around the DB

-        o   Shared DB, 600MS w/ out any errors
+5. Shared DB, 600MS w/ out any errors

 •       Contention is fully on the DB

 •       Bottleneck is the DB (distribute systems so they run independently

-          16 databases run end to end
+1. 16 databases run end to end

-        o   GSMA - 500 TPS
+2. GSMA - 500 TPS

-        o   What is the optimal design?
+3. What is the optimal design?

 •       Contentions

-        o   System handler contention
+1. System handler contention

 •       Where the system can be scaled

-        o   If there are arch changes that we need to make we can explore this
+1. If there are arch changes that we need to make we can explore this

 •       Consistency for each DFSP

 •       Threading of info flows - open question

-        o   Sku'ed results of single DB for all DFSPs
+1. Sku'ed results of single DB for all DFSPs

-        o   Challenge is where get to with additional HW
+2. Challenge is where get to with additional HW

 •       What are the limits of the application design

-        o   Financial transfers (in and out of the system)
+1. Financial transfers (in and out of the system)

 •       Audit systems